Burmese–Siamese War (1785–1786): Aftermath

-Ratchaburi Front
+Ratchaburi front

 Prelude

-Nemyo Nawratha divided his 10,000-men army into 3 groups.
-Nemyo Nawratha himself led an army of 4,000 men through the Bong Ti Pass (in modern Sai Yok District, Kanchanaburi Province) and stationed at Chom Bueng.
-Nemyo Nawratha also sent his subordinate Dawei Wun to lead an army of 3,000 men to enter Ratchaburi through Suan Phueng.
+Nemyo Nawrahta divided his 10,000-men army into 3 groups.
+Nemyo Nawrahta himself led an army of 4,000 men through the Bong Ti Pass (in modern Sai Yok District, Kanchanaburi Province) and stationed at Chom Bueng.
+Nemyo Nawrahta also sent his subordinate Dawei Wun to lead an army of 3,000 men to enter Ratchaburi through Suan Phueng.
 Dawei Wun and his army stayed at Khao Ngu, just five kilometers to the northwest of the town of Ratchaburi itself.
 They sustained themselves by harvesting coconuts and other fruits in the region.
 The remaining 3,000 troops were sent to join the 1st Division under Maha Thiri Thihathu at Myeik.
 Chao Phraya Thamma Boonrot, who led the Siamese army of 5,000 men in Ratchaburi town, was still unaware of these Burmese advances.

 Battle of Khao Ngu

 After defeating the Burmese at Lat Ya in February 1786, Prince Maha Sura Singhanat then marched to Ratchaburi.
 He sent his two generals Phraya Kalahom Ratchasena and Phraya Chasaenyakorn ahead as vanguard.
 The two generals met the Burmese at Khao Ngu and defeated Dawei Wun and the Burmese army in the Battle of Khao Ngu.
 Dawei Wun retreated towards Suan Phueng and was followed by the Siamese.
-Nemyo Nawratha at Chom Bueng, upon seeing the defeat of Dawei Wun at Khao Ngu, also decided to retreat as soon as he had received orders from King Bodawpaya.
+Nemyo Nawrahta at Chom Bueng, upon seeing the defeat of Dawei Wun at Khao Ngu, also decided to retreat as soon as he had received orders from King Bodawpaya.